Vol 4, No 1 (2020)

 In late 2019, the epidemic of COVID-19 (Coronavirus 2019) appeared in Wuhan, China, and rapidly spread around the world.
 Due to this situation, the use of social networks has increased among people.
 The present study is a narrative review to review studies conducted on the subject of social media and COVID-19 in the Web of Science database.
 The investigations show that social media has been used to share viewpoints, health care, and distance learning during the COVID-19 crisis.
 Therefore, governments and experts can use the useful experiences of the application of social media in the spread of the COVID-19 crisis and employ social media to prevent the spread of this epidemic and even in similar future crises.

-Methodology: This study is a rapid systematic review that that systematically searches electronic databases including PubMed, EMBASE, ClinicalTrials.gov, Cochrane Library till 22 May 2020.
-Peer-reviewed Randomized clinical trials, reviews and observational studies that investigated efficacy and safety of HCQ and CQ for prevention and treatment of COVID-19 infection were included.
-Other types of studies, including case reports, physician's opinion, commentaries and letter to the editors were excluded.
+Methods: This study is a rapid review that systematically searched electronic databases, including PubMed, EMBASE, ClinicalTrials.gov, and Cochrane Library, until May 22, 2020.
+Peer-reviewed randomized clinical trials, reviews, and observational studies on the efficacy and safety of HCQ and CQ for the prevention and treatment of COVID-19 infection were included.

-Findings: There were 7 review articles, five clinical trial studies, and 8 observational studies focusing on CQ or HCQ to treat COVID-19 patients.
-Of five clinical trial included, three showed favorable outcomes among patients received CQ or HCQ.
-One of them reported no change compared to control group.
-Another one suggested that high doses of CQ especially in combination with other drugs such as Azithromycin and Oselatamivir should not be recommended for older patients due to risks associated with its safety.
-Eight observational studies were included in our review, of which 4 studies concluded that there is no difference between the use of HCQ or combination of HCQ and Azithromycin with other medications.
-Three studies showed that administration of a combination of HCQ and Azithromycin or HCQ alone is associated with improved clinical outcomes.
-One study investigated the side effects associated with administration of HCQ and azithromycin together.
-It concluded that the combination of HCQ and Azithromycin significantly prolongs the QT interval in patients with COVID-19.
+Results: There were seven review articles, five clinical trial studies, and eight observational studies focusing on CQ or HCQ to treat COVID-19 patients.
+Of five clinical trials, three reported favorable outcomes among patients who received CQ or HCQ.
+Of eight observational studies, four reported no difference between the use of HCQ alone or combined administration of HCQ and Azithromycin with other medications.
+Three studies showed that the combined administration of HCQ and Azithromycin or HCQ alone is associated with improved clinical outcomes.

-Conclusion: The included studies reported conflicting results on the efficacy and safety HCQ and CQ in treating COVID-19.
-Therefore, it seems there are not sufficient evidence about the effectiveness and safety of HCQ and CQ to treat patients with COVID-19 and more studies, which also report long-term follow up results, are needed.
+Conclusions: The included studies reported conflicting results on the efficacy and safety of HCQ and CQ in treating COVID-19.
+Therefore, it seems that there is not sufficient evidence about the effectiveness and safety of HCQ and CQ to treat patients with COVID-19 and more studies, which also report long-term follow up results, are needed..

-Introduction: Coronavirus Disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) appeared for the first time in December 2019 in Wuhan, China.
-Due to the lack of unified and integrated evidence for favipiravir, this study was conducted with the aim of rapid reviewing the existing evidence to help evidence-based decision-making on the therapeutic potential of this drug in the treatment of COVID-19 patients.
+Context: Coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) appeared for the first time in December 2019 in Wuhan, China.
+Due to the lack of unified and integrated evidence for Favipiravir, this study was conducted to rapidly review the existing evidence to help evidence-based decision-making on the therapeutic potential of this drug in the treatment of COVID-19 patients.

-Methods : This study is a rapid health technology assessment (HTA).
+Evidence Acquisition: This study is a rapid Health Technology Assessment (HTA).
 By searching pertinent databases, the research team collected relevant articles and tried to create a policy guide through a thematic approach.
-This rapid review was done in four steps: 1) searching for evidence through databases, 2) screening the evidence considering eligibility criteria, 3) data extraction, and 4) analyzing the data through thematic analysis.
+This rapid review was done in four steps: (1) Searching for evidence through databases; (2) screening the evidence considering eligibility criteria; (3) data extraction; and (4) analyzing the data through thematic analysis.

-Results: After applying the entry criteria, four studies were finally found (a clinical trial that "the publisher temporarily removed the article from the journal's site" and three review studies).
-After searching the sources mentioned in the mentioned articles, two ongoing clinical trials were found in China.
-Also, by searching the clinical trial site, www.clinicaltrials.gov, five clinical trial studies were found during the search.
-The result of the search in the clinical trial registration system in Iran was a study that is in the process of patient’s recruiting.
-A limited number of other articles have been found, mostly in the form of reflections from physicians or researchers and letters to the editors who have predicted the drug's performance on the SARS-CoV-2 virus, which needs further clinical study for being approved
+Results: After applying the inclusion criteria, four studies were finally found, including three review studies and a clinical trial that was temporarily removed by its publisher from the journal’s website.
+After searching the sources mentioned in the articles, two ongoing clinical trials were found in China.
+Also, by searching the clinical trial website, www.clinicaltrials.gov, five clinical trials were found in the search.
+The result of the search in the clinical trial registration system in Iran showed a study that is in the process of patient recruitment.
+A limited number of other articles were found, mostly in the form of reflections from physicians or researchers and letters to editors who have predicted the drug’s performance on SARS-CoV-2, which needs further clinical study to be approved.

-Conclusion: With the available evidence, it is not possible to make a definite conclusion about the safety and efficacy of this drug in the treatment of patients with COVID-19.
+Conclusions: With the available evidence, it is not possible to make a definite conclusion about the safety and efficacy of Favipiravir in the treatment of patients with COVID-19.

 Editorial